Skip to Content

 Qualifications

-Qualified candidates are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting www.applytoeducation.com.
-Please note there is no fee to apply for this position.
-You must apply under the actual job posting number 293490.
-In support of the Board’s signed Indigenous Protocol, applicants of First Nations, Métis, and Inuit descent may apply to [email protected].
-Please choose one submission method only.
-No other form of application will be accepted from external candidates
+Qualified candidates are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting www.applytoeducation.com no later than 4:00PM on Friday October 17, 2025.
+Please note there is no fee to apply to this position.
+You must apply under the actual job posting number 3982445 (under Management and Professionals).
+In support of the Board’s Indigenous Protocol, applicants of First Nations, Métis and Inuit descent may apply to [email protected].
+In support of the Board's Dismantling Anti-Black Racism Strategy, applicants who identify as Black may apply to [email protected].
+No other form of submission will be accepted from external candidates.

 The Greater Essex County District School Board actively encourage applications from members of groups with historical and/or current barriers to equity, including, but not limited to: